 Career and Salary Information

-The U.S. Bureau of Labor Statistics reports that railroad conductors and yardmasters can expect a two percent decline in jobs from 2014-2024.
-The site also reports that the median salary for these workers was $55,930 in 2015.
+The U.S. Bureau of Labor Statistics reports that railroad conductors and yardmasters can expect a one percent decline in jobs from 2018-2028.
+The site also reports that the median salary for these workers was $62,930 in 2018.

 Railroad yardmasters direct the staff working in a rail yard and assign them tasks.
 Tasks include moving train cars, checking schedules and conducting inspections.
 It's a railroad yardmaster's job to ensure things run smoothly, that trains depart when they're supposed to, and to communicate relevant information with the engineers and other rail yard staff.